wendlers/mpfshell/README.md

 ## Running the Shell in a Virtual Environment

-Somtimes it is the easiest way to setup a virtual environment to satisfy the requirements.
-E.g. on Debian Jessi (which still has PySerial 2.6), this could be done like so (assuming you are within the `mpfshell` base directory:
+Somtimes the easiest way to satisfy the requirements is to setup a virtual environment.
+E.g. on Debian Jessie (which still has PySerial 2.6), this could be done like so (assuming you are within the `mpfshell` base directory):

 Install support for virtual environments: